ThaisPorto/teste-corebiz/README.md

 ## Running the project

-To run the project, use the command `yarn install` on terminal after clonning it, and then `yarn start` In this way, the project will run in development mode http://localhost:3000
+To run the project, use the command `yarn install` on terminal after clonning it, and then `yarn start`<br/>
+In this way, the project will run in development mode http://localhost:3000

 ## Languages and Tools used